Why am I only able to see two gig partition or drive?

 FAT32 and Windows 98

 If you have an operating system that supports FAT32, to enable FAT32 support, you must delete and recreate the partitions using fdisk and enable large disk support.
 If you have Windows 98, you can convert the hard drive to FAT32 support by following the steps below.

 - Click System Tools and then click on Drive Converter (FAT32).

-It is important to know that if you convert the hard drive to FAT32, it will only convert the 2gig partition and not enable the hard drive to see over 2GIG.
-In order to see the complete hard drive you must run fdisk and delete and recreate all partitions.
+It is important to know that if you convert the hard drive to FAT32, it only converts the 2gig partition and does not enable the computer to see over 2GIG.
+To see the complete hard drive, you must run fdisk and delete and recreate all partitions.

-Alternatively, if you do not have an operating system that supports FAT32, or you do not wish to erase your information from your hard drive and you are using Windows 95 OSR2, you can also use the software utility Partition Magic that can manage the hard drive and enable FAT32 support.
+Alternatively, if you do not have an operating system that supports FAT32, or you do not want to erase your information from your hard drive there are software options.
+For instance, you can also download the utility Partition Magic and use it to manage the hard drive and enable FAT32 support.